Final round of voting underway in India’s marathon elections

 A Congress-led government will require a major electoral upset.

-Associated Press writer Ashok Sharma in New Delhi contributed to this report.
+Sharma reported from New Delhi.
+Associated Press writer Biswajeet Banerjee in Lucknow, India, contributed to this report.